 E. Debt and Debt Sustainability

 Borrowing is an important tool for financing investment critical to achieving sustainable development, including the SDGs.
 Sovereign borrowing also allows government finance to play a countercyclical role over economic cycles.
 However, borrowing needs to be managed prudently.
-Since the Monterrey Consensus, strengthened macroeconomic and public resource management has led to a substantial decline in the vulnerability of many countries to sovereign debt distress, as has the substantial debt reduction through the Heavily Indebted Poor Countries (HIPC) and Multilateral Debt Relief Initiatives.
+Since the Monterrey Consensus, strengthened macroeconomic and public resource management has led to a substantial decline in the vulnerability of many countries to sovereign debt distress, as has the substantial debt reduction through the Heavily Indebted Poor Countries (HIPC) initiative and Multilateral Debt Relief Initiative.
 Yet many countries remain vulnerable to debt crises and some are in the midst of crises, including a number of LDCs, SIDS and some developed countries.
 We acknowledge that debt sustainability challenges facing many LDCs and SIDS require urgent solutions, and the importance of ensuring debt sustainability to the smooth transition of countries that have graduated from LDC status.

 We recognize the need to assist developing countries in attaining long-term debt sustainability through coordinated policies aimed at fostering debt financing, debt relief, debt restructuring and sound debt management, as appropriate.
 We will continue to support the remaining HIPC-eligible countries that are working to complete the HIPC process.
 On a case-by case basis we could explore initiatives to support non-HIPC countries with sound economic policies to enable them to address the issue of debt sustainability.
 We will support the maintenance of debt sustainability in those countries that have received debt relief and achieved sustainable debt levels.

 The monitoring and prudent management of liabilities is an important element of comprehensive national financing strategies and is critical to reducing vulnerabilities.
 We welcome the efforts of the IMF, World Bank and the UN system, to further strengthen the analytical tools for assessing debt sustainability and prudent public debt management.
-In this regard, the IMF-World Bank debt sustainability analysis (DSA) is a useful tool to inform the level of appropriate borrowing.
+In this regard, the IMF-World Bank debt sustainability analysis is a useful tool to inform the level of appropriate borrowing.
 We invite the IMF and the World Bank to continue strengthening their analytical tools for sovereign debt management in an open and inclusive process with the United Nations and other stakeholders.
 We encourage international institutions to continue to provide assistance to debtor countries to enhance debt management capacity, manage risks, and analyse trade offs between different sources of financing, as well as to help cushion against external shocks and ensure steady and stable access to public financing.

 We welcome the continuing activities in setting methodological standards and promoting public availability of data on public and publicly guaranteed sovereign debt, on total external debt obligations of economies and more comprehensive quarterly publication of debt data.
 We invite relevant institutions to consider the creation of a central data registry including information on debt restructurings.
 We encourage all governments to improve transparency in debt management.